ndelgado98/Food-Ingredients-Recognition/README.md

 -  Multi-Class Classification Tutorial with the Keras Deep Learning Library: [here](https://machinelearningmastery.com/multi-class-classification-tutorial-keras-deep-learning-library/)
 -  Food Ingredients Recognition Through Multi-label Learning: [here](https://link.springer.com/chapter/10.1007/978-3-319-70742-6_37)
 -  Mobile Food Recognition with an Extreme Deep Tree:[here](https://dl.acm.org/doi/10.1145/2967413.2967428)

+### Image Disclaimer

+All pictures copyright to their respective owner(s).
+I do not claim ownership of any of the pictures displayed on this project unless stated otherwise.
+I do not knowingly intend or attempt to offend or violate any copyright or intellectual property rights of any entity.
+Some images used on this project are taken from the web and believed to be in the public domain.